EdwardBerman/rayleigh_analysis/README.md

 **Training**:
 1. Train with `python3 -m external.custom_hermes.train dataset=weatherbench backbone=[model]` as before
-2. To store less in memory, `external/custom_hermes/conf/dataset/weatherbench.yaml` has `cluster` and `compute_edges` set to `False` by default, but the transformer requires cluster be set to True and similarly EGNN requires you to compute edges.
+2. To store less in memory, `external/custom_hermes/conf/dataset/weatherbench.yaml` has `cluster` set to `False` by default, but the transformer requires cluster be set to True.
 We use `EGNN` for the PyVista meshes and `EGNN_Local` for Weatherbench2 due to memory constraints

 **Evaluation**:
 1. Evaluate with our metrics with `python3 -m external.custom_hermes.eval_rollout_weatherbench dataset=weatherbench backbone=[backbone] model_save_path=[model-checkpoint]`